qingchen1984/gateway-2/README.md

-### Configuration
+### Environment Configuration

-Meccano IoT Gateway has some environment variables that control the behaviour of the application
+For each yaml configuration parameter there is a corresponding environment variable that Meccano IoT Gateway uses to control the behaviour of the application.
+You may choose to use yaml, environment configuration or both.

+#### General configuration

 **NODE_ENV**: name of the environment.
 You may set this variable according to the name of your environment, for example prod, dev, test.